MicrosoftDocs/office-docs-powershell/staffhub/staffhub-ps/staffhub/Add-StaffHubShift.md

 ```

 ### -TeamId
-ID of the team to which the shift is to be added
+ID of the team to which the shift is to be added.

 ```yaml
 Type: String